HL7/fhir-identity-matching-ig/input/pagecontent/industry-initiatives.md

-This section is an ongoing compilation of industry-wide, including international, digital identity and patient matching projects, with input from [Digital Identity](digital-identity.html) & [Patient Matching](patient-matching.html) on cross-cutting capabilities and how various efforts may be leveraged in the healthcare setting.
+This section is an ongoing compilation of industry-wide, including international, digital identity and patient matching projects.
 These initiatives are about solving identity and matching.
 The current NIST 800-63 standard, a measure for evaluating identity verification and authentication assurance, is not listed on this page.

 ### Digital Identity and Patient Matching Projects